What is packaging?

 Who are considered to be Producers of Packaging?

-A 'Producer' is a business that, in the course of business, sells or supplies packaging material, packaging or packaged products.
+A 'Producer' is a business who, in the course of business, sells or supplies packaging material, packaging or packaged products.

 The Regulations apply to all businesses that handle packaging in whatever form it arises in the course of their business.